Crime Prevention and Vehicle Safety

 Together we can to stop vehicle crime happening to you.

-Unfortunate facts: Over the festive period crime rate massively rises and most vehicle crimes only take 10 sessions to happen the Major of London’s websites suggests
+Unfortunate facts: Over the festive period crime rate massively rises and most vehicle crimes only take 10 seconds to happen the Major of London’s websites suggests

 Please be advised that over December and in general when coming to our Bootcamp classes please make sure you leave any valuables at home.
 If you do have phones, purses or valuables please give them to the instructor who will put them in a secure bag.